PeterBiber/viscomplexr/README.md

 by Wegert (2012).

 For a detailed step-by-step introduction see the package’s vignette.
-After installing *viscomplexr* you can view the vignette by calling:
+After installing *viscomplexr* on your machine, you can view the vignette by calling:

 ``` r
 vignette("viscomplexr-vignette")
 ```

+Besides making you acquainted with how to work with the package, the vignette also tells you more about some shenanigans going on behind the scenes; among them parallel processing and *viscomplexr*’s temporary file system.

 ## Installation